hemantksingh/messup-learn/People/Awareness.md

 *If you work just for yourself, the whole world seems against you.
 If you work for others, the whole world works with you*

 ## Enhancing consciousness

+The level of intelligence you are functioning at, depends upon your ability to attain knowledge.
+It could be through

+* observation - smart people require very little information to know something - they see it they get it
+* education - learn by reading lots and lots of information
+* experience - learn by making mistakes through failures
+* experience without learning - you fail to learn from experiences and make the same mistakes repeatedly

+True intelligence is acquired by possessing little knowledge and more thinking.
+Knowledge in *vedanta* is acquired by 20% reading and 80% thinking.
+The more time you take in assimilating the information you have gained, thinking about applying it and testing whether it is true, the better you get at internalising it.
+If you reflect upon an idea, that idea becomes you.

 Staying aware of one thing for prolonged amount of time and not drift away requires practice 24 hours a day and 7 days a week.
 If you can integrate this into everything that you do throughout your life, you can get better at it.